Egg incubation: Avian incubation

 The incubation period, the time from the start of uninterrupted incubation to the emergence of the young, varies from 11 days (some small passerines and the black-billed and yellow-billed cuckoos) to 85 days (the wandering albatross and the brown kiwi).
 In these latter, the incubation is interrupted; the longest uninterrupted period is 64 to 67 days in the emperor penguin.
 In general smaller birds tend to hatch faster, but there are exceptions, and cavity nesting birds tend to have longer incubation periods.
 It can be an energetically demanding process, with adult albatrosses losing as much as 83 g of body weight a day.
 Megapode eggs take from 49 to 90 days depending on the mound and ambient temperature.
-Even in other birds, ambient temperatures can lead to variation in incubation period.
+Even in other birds, ambient temperatures can lead to variation in the incubation period.
 Normally the egg is incubated outside the body.
 However, in one recorded case, the egg incubation occurred entirely within a chicken.
 The chick hatched inside and emerged from its mother without the shell, leading to internal wounds that killed the mother hen.

 Embryo development remains suspended until the onset of incubation.
 The freshly laid eggs of domestic fowl, ostrich, and several other species can be stored for about two weeks when maintained under 5 °C. Extended periods of suspension have been observed in some marine birds.
 Some species begin incubation with the first egg, causing the young to hatch at different times; others begin after laying the second egg, so that the third chick will be smaller and more vulnerable to food shortages.
 Some start to incubate after the last egg of the clutch, causing the young to hatch simultaneously.